Whistleblowers should be protected, not punished!

 What wider reform is needed?

-Australia’s whistleblowing laws are broken.
-Our whistleblower laws should be designed to protect and empower whistleblowers, not send them to jail.
-With one whistleblower going to prison and another facing trial, its cold, hard proof the laws do not work.
-No successful judgment has ever been handed down for a whistleblower under our whistleblower protection laws.
+With one whistleblower going to prison and another facing trial, its cold, hard proof Australia's whistleblowing laws are broken.
+Our whistleblower laws should be designed to protect and empower people to speak up, not send them to jail.
+Instead, no successful judgment has ever been handed down for a whistleblower under our whistleblower protection laws.

 Comprehensive reform is urgently needed, together with the establishment of a dedicated whistleblower protection authority to ensure that whistleblowers are protected, not punished.